Outagamie County - Marriage License Brochure(PDF, 338KB)

 Who can come to the appointment?

-Do we need to get the marriage license through a specific county?
+You do not need to get your license in a specific county.

-In 2022, the State of Wisconsin updated its parameters for acquiring a marriage license, and there is no longer the restriction (or requirement) to obtain a marriage license in the county in which one of the applicants resides.
-The license may be attained through any County Clerk’s Office in the State of Wisconsin.
-After obtaining the license and abiding by the four (4) day holding period (unless waived), the license will be valid to use anywhere in the State of Wisconsin for 60 days to get married.
+In 2022, the State of Wisconsin updated its procedures.
+Applicants do not need to get a marriage license in the county where one of the applicants resides.
+Couples do not need to get their license where the ceremony will take place.
+Couples can get their license through any County Clerk’s Office in the State of Wisconsin, and the license will be valid to use anywhere within the State of Wisconsin.

 The couple (applicants) are responsible for selecting an officiant to perform the ceremony.
-In turn, it is also the couple's responsibility for determining the chosen officiant who solemnizes the ceremony is compliant with Wisconsin Statutes.
-Useful information regarding officiants could be found here:
+It is also the couple's responsibility for determining the chosen officiant who solemnizes the ceremony is compliant with Wisconsin Statutes.
+Refer to the forms below about guidelines for an officiant:

-That said, there are Outagamie County judges and court commissioners** who do perform civil ceremonies through the courts.
-Should an applicant wish to get married through the courts, please contact the judges and court commissioners' offices directly to schedule a date and time with an officiant.
+Some of Outagamie County's judges and court commissioners** perform civil ceremonies through the courts system.
+If a couple wishes to get married at the courthouse, please contact the judges and court commissioners' offices directly to schedule a date and time for your ceremony.

-If yes, The Clerk’s Office needs to see proof of how the last (most recent) marriage ended.
+If yes, the County Clerk’s Office needs to see proof of how the last (most recent) marriage ended.
 Please provide one of the following examples which would fulfill this requirement:

-- Divorce Certificate: If the divorce occurred in 2016-Present Day and the divorce occurred in the State of Wisconsin, there may be an option of obtaining a divorce certificate at the Register of Deeds if the fee for the option was paid at the divorce filing (and no change in name occurred).
-Call the Register of Deeds for Outagamie County for more information at (920) 832-5095.
+- Divorce Certificate: If the divorce occurred in 2016-Present Day and the divorce occurred in the State of Wisconsin, there may be an option to purchase a divorce certificate at the Register of Deeds if the fee for the option was paid at the divorce filing (and no change in name occurred).
+Call the Register of Deeds for Outagamie County for more information to see if this is an option for you at (920) 832-5095.

-- Legal Annulment or Divorce/Death Certificate: The vital record pertaining to the most recent marriage.
+- Legal Annulment or Divorce/Death Certificate: The vital record about to the most recent marriage.
+If the death occurred in the State of Wisconsin, you may purchase a death certificate through the Register of Deeds, if the marriage ended in death.

 If your ceremony is in less than four (4) days, you can apply for a marriage license waiver in addition to the marriage license.
 By applying for the waiver, the marriage license will be issued the same day as the appointment interview.
 The cost for the waiver is an additional $25 (plus the 2.5% service fee if using a credit/debit card).
 All documentation requirements mentioned in the "Documents Needed for Both Applicants" section still apply.
 Marriage licenses are non-refundable.

 If one or both applicants do not speak or read English, a third party needs to be present (in-person) to interpret at the time of the appointment.
 Couples may not translate for each other.
 There is no translator on staff, and it is the responsibility of the couple to find a translator to serve as a neutral party (i.e. no family member or friend of either applicant).
-The translator does not need to be certified, but that may be an only option, and if needed, office staff may provide former certified translators used from prior applicants.
+The translator does not need to be certified.
+Office staff may provide phone numbers of certified translators used from prior applicants, if needed.

 Are any of the vital records in a different language other than English?

-VITAL RECORDS PRESENTED MUST BE IN ENGLISH: The County Clerk's Office does not have anyone who speaks any other languages beyond English, and to ensure we provide the best of service to couples, it is required to have your vital records translated to English prior to the appointment.
-Note: When attending the appointment, please be sure to include the original vital record (certified copy) and the translated copy.
+Vital records presented must be in English: The County Clerk's office does not have anyone who speaks any other language beyond English, and to ensure we provide the best service to couples, it is required to have your vital records translated to English prior to the appointment.
+When at your appointment, please be sure to include the original vital record, and the certified translated copy.

 Obtain a Certified Birth Record